jigapateloti/OTI_Perf_MCP/README.md

 You open the Local UI in your browser at `http://localhost:3000`.
 You can select, copy, or type natural language like:

-> “Start test 180 instance 9”
+> “Start test 180 instance 9” or “simulate trend reports”

 The browser UI sends this to the local server, executes the command, and prints the visual formatted response back to you.